Home » Blog » Sweet Zucchini Relish Canning Recipe

 • Wash your jars, lids, screw bands, and canning tools in hot soapy water.
 Rinse thoroughly to remove all suds.
 Set aside to air dry on a clean kitchen towel.

-• Drain the vegetables and rinse well to remove the extra salt.
+• Drain the vegetables and rinse them well with cool water to remove excess salt.
+Press to squeeze out as much moisture as you can.

-• Add the sugar, celery seed, mustard seed, and vinegar to a large pot.
-Bring the pot to a simmer (180˚F) and then add the drained vegetables to the pot.
-Stir to combine and simmer for 10 minutes.
+• Add the sugar, celery seeds, mustard seeds, and vinegar to a large pot.
+Bring the pot to a simmer, then add the drained vegetables.
+Stir to combine, simmer for 10 minutes, and keep it hot as you fill your jars.

 • Use the canning funnel and ladle to fill the jar with hot relish, leaving 1/2-inch headspace.

-• Once all the jars are in canner, adjust the water level so it is two inches above the jar tops.
+• Once all the filled jars are in the canner, adjust the water level so it is two inches above the jar tops.

-• Cover the canner and bring to boil over high heat.
-Once water boils vigorously, continue boiling for 10 minutes at altitudes of less than 1,000 feet.
-Adjust processing time for your altitude if necessary (See Notes).
+• Cover the canner and bring to a boil over high heat.
+Once water boils vigorously, set a timer and process half-pint jars for 10 minutes at altitudes below 1,000 feet.
+Adjust processing time for your altitude if necessary (See notes below).

-• When processing time is complete, turn off the heat, and let the canner cool down and settle for about 5 minutes.
+• When processing time is complete, turn off the heat, remove the cover, and let the canner cool down and settle for about 5 minutes.

 • Remove the screw on bands and wash the jars.
 Label, date, and store in a cool, dark place for 12 to 18 months.
 Allow at least 3 to 4 weeks for the relish to develop its flavor.
-Once the jar is open, refrigerate and use up within a week.
-Yields 8 half pints.
+Once the jar is open, refrigerate and use up within a month.

 Notes